Earn a Connecticut Scholarship

 Signing applications for scholarships in Connecticut can lead to collegiate success in the “Constitution State.”
 Positioned in southern New England, Connecticut is America’s fourth most densely populated state with 3.59 million inhabitants.
 Since establishing Litchfield Law School as the country’s first law school in 1773, Connecticut has been a higher education leader.
-Students can select from 23 public and 19 private colleges with ideal proximity to New York City.
+Students can select from 23 public, 19 private colleges, and many online programs with ideal proximity to New York City.
 Whether you’re searching for a maritime college like the United States Coast Guard Academy, liberal arts school like Trinity College, Ivy League member like Yale University, or distance learning provider like Post University, Connecticut has top-notch options.
 The U.S. News even recognized the University of Connecticut as the 60th best nationally.
 Find the financial footing you need to afford college by perusing these Connecticut scholarships.

 1. Connecticut SPJ Scholarship

 The Connecticut Society of Professional Journalists (SPJ) Foundation has funded the Bob Eddy Scholarship since 2014 to grant one $2,500, one $1,500, and two $1,000 awards yearly.
 It’s designed to support media majors attending Connecticut universities and Connecticut residents attending any U.S. college.
 Before April 15th, interested students must submit a registrar-signed transcript, PDFs of journalistic work, and a 500-word essay about a captivating current event.

 • Be entering the junior or senior year this Fall